pyladies/pyladies-kit/docs/prospective/index.rst

 **PART 1**

-Fill out the `initial PyLadies group interest form <interest form>`_ to get your namespace setup for your group domain and email.
+Fill out the `initial PyLadies group interest form`_ to get your namespace setup for your group domain and email.
 If you haven't heard anything within a week, please `ping us`_!

 Once you have received a confirmation that the the initial PyLadies request form was approved and setup, continue on: